 Hunting down the proper channels for customer acquisition will be tough.
 Plan out the path where you’re going to lay down your offers, and at what cost.
 A time-tested and effective way is running promotional ads in search engines and social media (Twitter, Facebook, etc).

 Tying up loose ends is an interesting part of the acquisition process.
 Get your salespeople to establish a good rapport and clearly show the value in your product.
 This way, undecided prospects will end up paying for what you offer.

 Delighting your longtime customers is the final part of the whole acquisition process.
 Keep your users engaged.
 Once they’ve started using your product, they’ll need occasional rewards to enrich their day-to-day experience while using it.

 Gamifying your product will go a long way.
 Tiny little aspects such as daily streaks and leaderboards will help build up and maintain user interest for longer durations.

 A simple badge system for tracking a customer’s day-to-day achievements within the application is a fun way to keep them engaged.
 If you’re looking for team-inclusive options, consider having a leaderboard system that plays out on some of your key features.
 Is your product meant for e-retail?
-Consider adding in a reward system which incentivizes regular customers.
+Consider adding in a reward system that incentivizes regular customers.

-You can do this and a lot more things for your acquisition process.
+You can do this and a lot more for your acquisition process.
 Try out Zoho SalesIQ to help track your customers along the journey now!